-Commonwealth was founded in 1957 by Charles E. Merrill, Jr., who served as headmaster until 1981 and remains on the Board of Trustees.
+Commonwealth was founded in 1957 by Charles E. Merrill, Jr., who served as headmaster until 1981.
 He chose to locate the School in Boston's Back Bay because, as he put it, “one goal of Commonwealth is to restore good secondary schooling to the city,” recognizing that Boston would be a “stimulating and realistic” setting for education.

 He purchased two adjoining brownstones on the corner of Commonwealth Ave. and Dartmouth St., which had previously housed the Katherine Gibbs School, and set to renovating and furnishing them.